ftl/hamdeck/README.md

 # HamDeck

 HamDeck allows you to control and automate your ham radio station using an Elgato Stream Deck device.
 You can define buttons using a JSON configuration file.
+HamDeck connects to the local pulseaudio server and the local rigctld server on the default ports.
 Currently the following actions are implemented:

 * Toggle the mute state of a pulseaudio sink our source.
+* Set the mode of a transceiver through the rigctld network interface.

 This tool is written in Go on Linux.
 It might also work on OSX or Windows, but I did not try that out.